Quantum Structure in Cognition: Why and How Concepts are Entangled: Detecting entanglement between concepts

 From the well-known analysis of Bell's inequality follows that in case the experimental expectation values violate Eq. (\ref{chsh}), a local and classical probabilistic description is not possible, and entanglement exists between the given concepts.
+Thus, by the sentence Animal {\it is entangled with} Acts we mean the experimental fact that these two concepts exhibit nonclassical correlations, without referring to any mathematical representation in Hilbert spaces.
+The connections with entangled states in tensor product Hilbert spaces will be outlined in Sec. \ref{explanation}.

-We note that the maximum violation of the Bell's inequality in Eq. (\ref{chsh}) occurs when the quantity $ E(A',B')+E(A',B)+E(A,B')-E(A,B)$ is equal to +4, that is, when the outcome for each one of the members of this expression is +1, +1, +1 and -1.
+We note that the maximum violation of the Bell's inequality in Eq. (\ref{chsh}) occurs when the quantity $ E(A',B')+E(A',B)+E(A,B')-E(A,B)$ is equal to +4, that is, when the outcome for each one of the members of this expression is +1, +1, +1 and -1, respectively.
 Let us make an intuitive analysis of the situation such that we can see why Bell's inequality will most probably be violated for our experiment.
 In the coincidence experiment $AB$, both {\it The Horse Whinnies} and {\it The Bear Growls} will yield rather high scores, with the two remaining possibilities {\it The Horse Growls} and {\it The Bear Whinnies} being chosen little.
 This means that we will get $E(A,B)$ close to -1.
 On the other hand, in the coincidence experiment $A'B$ one of the four choices will be prominent, namely {\it The Tiger Growls}, while the three other possibilities, {\it The Cat Whinnies}, {\it The Tiger Whinnies}, and {\it The Cat Growls}, will be much less present amongst the choices made by the test subjects.
 This means that we have $E(A',B)$ close to +1.
 In the two remaining coincidence experiments, we equally have that only one of the choices is prominent.
 For $A,B'$, this is {\it The Horse Snorts}, with the other three {\it The Bear Meows}, {\it The Horse Meows} and {\it The Bear Snorts} being much less present.
 For $A'B'$, the prominent choice is {\it The Cat Meows}, while the other three {\it The Tiger Snorts}, {\it The Tiger Meows} and {\it The Cat Snorts} are much less present.
 This means that we have $E(A,B')$ is close to +1 and $E(A',B')$ is close to +1.
 Coming to the expectation values, we hence can expect that Eq. (\ref{chsh}) be violated, and that case (ii) occurs such that the existence of entanglement between the considered concepts would be proven.

 One of us has recently shown \cite{aerts2010} that Eq. (\ref{chsh}) is violated in the concept combination {\it The Animal Acts} by using the World Wide Web as a conceptual domain.
 In the next section we will show that a violation occurs also when the data are collected from a real experiment with test subjects following the standard procedure of psychology experiments in concept research.